 There are several ways to automate EBS snapshot creation.
 You can even do it yourself: either create a script that will run at certain times, and will go over your environment and take snapshots of all EBS volumes.
 Another way would be to write a script on each instance that takes snapshots of the attached EBS volumes.
 That script can be launched at scheduled time as a CRON job on Linux instances, or using the Windows scheduler on Windows instances.

 Either way, it will get harder to manage as your environment gets bigger, more elaborate and dynamic.
-Alternatively, you may use an off-the-shelf snapshot automation products, such as Cloud Protection Manager, that is provides a comprehensive solution for AWS EC2 backup.
-In this article, we will discuss the main considerations of leveraging the snapshot mechanism to automate backups and ultimately build a robust and dbackup process.
+Alternatively, you may use an off-the-shelf snapshot automation products, such as N2WS Backup & Recovery, that is provides a comprehensive solution for AWS EC2 backup.
+In this article, we will discuss the main considerations of leveraging the snapshot mechanism to automate backups and ultimately build a robust and backup process.

 5 Main Considerations

 Keep the following five challenges and considerations in mind when creating a robust automated backup solution with EBS snapshots:

 1. Adaptive and Dynamic

 Enterprises that use the cloud deal with a very volatile and dynamic environment.
 Instances are deployed and terminated automatically on a continuous basis.
 Therefore, your automation mechanism needs to be adaptive and flexible in order to ensure that data and application replicas are up to date with recent changes in your environment.
 Manual methods that rely on copying a script into an instance before it has been configured are extremely cumbersome and prone to human errors.